-- the music of the poem: even within the 24 words of this short piece seven assonant strands are woven into the text:
+- the music of the poem: even within the 24 words of this short piece twelve assonant strands are woven into the text:

 - Analysis of Heaney’s poems reveals how deliberately he seeks alliterative effects that allow pulses or beats or soothings or hissings or frictions of consonant sound to modify his assonant melodies.
 Heaney deliberately deploys pairs or clusters of like consonants; these come and go as the poem develops, entering the sound narrative, dropping out or reappearing at interval; he rings the changes.